 7.4.6.4.2 Downlink IP packet handling

-The ePDG shall forward a downlink IP packet received via an S2b bearer of the PDN connection using an UE's ESP SPI bound to the S2b bearer.
-The ePDG shall use the QCI of S2b bearer via which the downlink packet was received to derive the DSCP value for downlink packets and set the DSCP field as specified in IETF RFC 2474 [75] of the outer IP header of the ESP packet.
+The ePDG shall forward a downlink IP packet received via an S2b bearer of the PDN connection using a UE's ESP SPI bound to the S2b bearer.
+The ePDG shall, based on operator policy, use the QCI and ARP of S2b bearer via which the downlink packet was received to derive the DSCP value for downlink packets and set the DSCP field as specified in IETF RFC 2474 [75] of the outer IP header of the ESP packet.

 NOTE: The ePDG can map QCI to DSCP value, for example, by using the mapping between standardized QCI values and Release 99 3GPP QoS parameter values specified in 3GPP TS 23.401 [4] table E.3, and the mapping between Release 99 3GPP QoS parameter values and DSCP values specified in IEEE Std 802.11 [57] table R-1.